Ron DeSantis drops out of 2024 Republican presidential race ahead of the New Hampshire primary

 He added that he had signed a pledge to support the eventual nominee.
 As he left the race, DeSantis took a parting shot at opponent Nikki Haley.
 Trump, he said his video, "has my endorsement because we can't go back to the old Republican guard of yesteryear — a repackaged form of warmed-over corporatism — that Nikki Haley represents."

-Soon after DeSantis announced he was dropping out of the race, Haley told reporters he had run a good campaign and said, "May the best woman win."
+Soon after DeSantis announced he was dropping out of the race, Haley told reporters, "He's been a good governor and we wish him well," and noting that the race is now down to "one fella and one lady," she added, "May the best woman win."

 After placing a distant second in Iowa, losing to former President Donald Trump by 30 points, DeSantis has failed to articulate his path to the nomination and what states he would be able to win against Trump, dropping out of the race two days before the New Hampshire primary.